sidiwu/sidiwu.github.io/_pages/about.md

 My research lies at the intersection of statistics and machine learning, with a particular interest in functional data analysis, survival analysis, and image data analysis.
 I enjoy developing statistical methods that address real-world problems and exploring how modern machine learning techniques can enhance classical statistical models.

-I hope you enjoy looking around my website, and feel free to reach out if you'd like to chat about research, collaboration, or statistics--I’d love to hear from you!
+I hope you enjoy looking around my website, and feel free to reach out if you'd like to chat about research, collaboration, or statistics ---- I’d love to hear from you!

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.